برجاء الإنتظار ...

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-• Angioedema (symptoms may include swollen face, tongue or pharynx, difficulty to swallow, hives and difficulties to breath)
+• Angioedema (symptoms may include swollen face, tongue or pharynx, difficulty to swallow, hives and difficulty breathing)

 • Severe hypersensitivity reactions including anaphylactic shock (symptoms may include fever, rash, swelling and sometimes a fall in blood pressure)